liferay/liferay-docs/discover/deployment/articles-dxp/00-deploying-liferay/09-installing-liferay-on-websphere.markdown

 ## Database Configuration [](id=database-configuration)

 If you want WebSphere to manage the database connections, follow the instructions below.
-Note this is not necessary if you're planning on using
-@product@'s standard database configuration; in that case, skip this section.
+Note this is not necessary if you plan to use @product@'s standard database configuration; in that case, skip this section.
 You'll set your database information in @product@'s setup wizard after the install.

 +$$$